Skip to main content Skip to secondary navigation

 For some majors (not all), sequencing is important: you may have to take certain courses in order, or complete certain courses first as a prerequisite for more advanced courses.
 This can vary a lot depending on what major you've chosen.

-To find out if you need to take courses in a certain order, look up individual required courses in ExploreCourses and read the course description carefully.
+To find out if you need to take courses in a certain order, look up individual required courses in ExploreCourses or Navigate Classes and read the course description carefully.
 If the course has prerequisites, they will be noted there.

 You may want to draft a tentative four-year plan so that you can map out how you will approach your major requirements.
 Drafting a four-year plan is often a necessary part of the major declaration process, and can help you see what future quarters will look like.
 See also our presentation on Four Year Planning (Note you need to be logged into your Stanford Account to access the presentation).

 Not all course are offered every quarter, and some courses may not be offered this year.
-Be sure to check ExploreCourses, and talk to the department's Student Services Officer if you have questions.
+Be sure to check ExploreCourses or Navigate Classes, and talk to the department's Student Services Officer if you have questions.

 Additional Considerations